smartiniOnGitHub/fastify-nats-client/README.md

 [fastify-nats](https://github.com/mahmed8003/fastify-nats), under the MIT license.

 The plugin decorate Fastify and expose some functions:
+- `NATS`, a reference to the NATS library, but only as a convenience
-- `nats`, the NATS Connection to use
+- `nc`, the NATS Connection to use; even if a little criptic, I used those names to better align with NATS.js sources and examples

 Some plugin options are sent directly to
 [NATS.js - NATS-io - GitHub](https://github.com/nats-io/node-nats) library, like: